mobie/platybrowser-project/README.md

 ## Data generation

-In addition to the data, the scripts for generating the derived data are also collected here.
+In addition to the data, the scripts for generating registration and producing derived data are also collected here:

+### Registration

+The folder `registration` contains ...

+### Segmentation

 `scripts/segmentation` contains the scripts to generate the derived segmentations with automated segmentation approaches.
 `deprecated/make_initial_version.py` was used to generate the initial data in `/data/0.0.0`.